AincradOT/launcher/docs/usage.md

 ## Overview

-This project uses a Makefile to simplify common development tasks.
+This project uses a Makefile to simplify common development tasks for the Electron game launcher.
 All commands are executed using `make <target>` from the project root.

 ## Make Targets